-The Baker Park Reserve gully stabilization will reduce phosphorusloading to Lake Independence by about 134 pounds a year, at a cost of \$130 per pound.
-A project that finished early this season in Three Rivers Park District's Baker Park Reserve is designed to improve the water quality of Lake Independence.
+The project taps a \$416,000 Clean Water Fund grant from BWSR.
+A project finishing up this spring in Three Rivers Park District's Baker Park Reserve is designed to improve the water quality of Lake Independence.
 One of Hennepin County's most heavily used lakes, it is impaired for excessive nutrients.